TrademarkTrademark

 • Creating multiple instances with for_each for dynamic data handling or actions.
 While versatile for decoupling logic, avoid over-reliance to maintain clarity.

-terraform_data often hosts create and destroy provisioners when no other logical resource fits.
-Within provisioners, the self object provides access to input, output, and triggers_replace values, crucial for context-aware actions, especially stateful cleanup in destroy provisioners.
-However, provisioners are a last resort.
-Prefer native Terraform resources, data sources, cloud-init, or dedicated configuration management tools.
-Using provisioners means the user is responsible for script idempotency and any state managed outside Terraform.
+terraform_data often hosts create and destroy provisioners when no other resource is a sensible home for them.
+Inside a provisioner, the self object gives you the input, output, and triggers_replace values, which you need for context-aware actions and especially for stateful cleanup in destroy provisioners.
+That said, treat provisioners as a last resort.
+Reach for native Terraform resources, data sources, cloud-init, or a real configuration management tool first.
+Once you use a provisioner, keeping the script idempotent and tracking any state outside Terraform is on you.

 Effective use of terraform_data involves: